Some Mardi Gras parade planners ban plastic beads to cut back on waste

 BLOOM: Bobby Hjortsberg is captain of the Krewe of Freret.
 He says he came to the realization on Mardi Gras Day last year.

-HJORTSBERG: My 1-year-old daughter was wearing a strand of beads, and I saw them start to, like, bleed onto her neck.
-Like, they started to fade into her, like, clothing.
+HJORTSBERG: My 1-year-old daughter was wearing a strand of beads, and I saw him start to, like, bleed onto her neck.

 BLOOM: Meaning the paint color from the beads was staining her skin and clothes.